| Layer | Description | Example |

 Density plot

-A density plot is a graphical representation used for visualizing the distribution of a continuous (i.e, quantitative) variable (interval and ratio scales).
+A density plot presents the distribution of a continuous (i.e, quantitative) variable (interval and ratio scales).
 It’s similar to a histogram but provides a smoothed curve rather than bars.
 A density plot can also help us to understand the shape of the data distribution and the degree of variability/spread/dispersion.
 Here’s a simple example that is similar to the first histogram we created.

 geom_density(fill = "grey") +